As a neighbour to inner city agencies in downtown Edmonton, Capital Power is proud to support these important community organizations.

 The Bissell Centre's vision is to eliminate poverty in the community.
 The Centre’s work is based on building relationships, hope, and trust, and is led by passionate concern for the dignity and well-being of each individual.With a mission of working with others to empower people to move from poverty to prosperity, they enable people to meet their own basic daily needs, participate in community, have sustainable livelihoods while feeling hope for the future.

 Capital Power and its employees have been working together with the Hope Mission for many years.
-Every month, a team of Capital Power employees volunteer their time to serve dinner to the patrons at Hope Mission and through our EmPowering Communities program, employees have directed over $33,000 to the organization since 2011.
+Every month, a team of Capital Power employees volunteer their time to serve dinner to the patrons at Hope Mission and through our EmPowering Communities program, employees have directed nearly $17,000 to the organization since 2011.

 Employees also contribute in a number of other ways including donations of bottled water, new socks for a sock drive as well as financial donations during an annual summer pancake breakfast.
-Each year, our Clover Bar Energy Centre facility holds BBQs through the summer months to collect funds for Hope Mission’s Tegler Youth Centre.
+Each year, our Clover Bar Energy Centre facility holds BBQs through the summer months and collects funds for Hope Mission’s Tegler Youth Centre.

 Hope Mission has been serving Edmonton’s homeless and vulnerable since 1929.
 Today, Hope Mission has grown into a not-for-profit Christian social care agency caring for impoverished and homeless men, women and children in Alberta.

 In addition to volunteering at the McCauley’s Senior’s Drop-In Centre, Capital Power employees united to collect used coffee mugs, board games and books for the residents of the Centre.
-The Drop-in Centre is a welcoming and safe gathering place for inner city seniors providing free meals and coffee, games, Bingo as well as health services.
+The Drop-in Centre is a welcoming and safe gathering place for inner-city seniors providing free meals and coffee, social activities, as well as health services.